 Even if your consumers can only view your product images online, it is still important to take nice photos of your products.
 Quality matters no matter where you sell.
-A bad quality experience can spread fast on internet and can cause harm to your brand reputation.
-And vice versa, a good product quality can win consumers’ hearts.
+A bad quality experience can spread fast on the internet and can cause harm to your brand reputation.
+And vice versa, good product quality can win consumers’ hearts.

-If you are an ecommerce seller who is looking for quality control steps, pre-shipment inspection (PSI) is a critical process that you shouldn’t miss (related: Why Ecommerce Sellers Can’t Ignore A Pre-Shipment Inspection).
+If you are an eCommerce seller who is looking for quality control steps, pre-shipment inspection (PSI) is a critical process that you shouldn’t miss (related: Why Ecommerce Sellers Can’t Ignore A Pre-Shipment Inspection).

 PSI happens when your goods are 80% to 100% manufactured and packed for export.
 At this stage, you can still spot the defects and re-make some to make sure you meet the shipment deadline.
-Here are the major benefits of a PSI for ecommerce sellers:
+Here are the major benefits of a PSI for eCommerce sellers:

 - Ensure your time-to-market.
 The shipment won’t wait for you.
 Finding and fixing problems with PSI before shipments can minimize any delays.